Designer Sunita Yogesh spent months on every little detail of her 2,000-square-foot apartment, making it just perfect

-From the minute you enter Sunita Yogesh’s 2,000 square feet abode in Chennai, ingenious home decor ideas beckon you to take a closer look.
-Not only are they ingenious and nifty, they are also incredibly Pinterest-worthy.
-With an entryway which boasts a petit elegant bench, an assortment of eclectic wall hangings and a neat row of shoes – the first impression is bang on.
+From the minute you enter Sunita Yogesh’s 2,000-square-foot abode in Chennai, ingenious home-décor ideas beckon you to take a closer look.
+Not only are they innovative and nifty, they are also incredibly Pinterest-worthy.
+With an entryway which boasts a petit elegant bench, an assortment of eclectic wall hangings and a neat row of shoes—the first impression is bang on.

-Sunita’s home is a lesson in how to ace the art of open-plan layouts.
+Yogesh’s home is a lesson in how to ace the art of open-plan layouts.
 The entryway to her home opens into both the living and dining room spaces.
-From here, the living room leads into what Sunita refers to as the “family room.”
+From here, the living room leads into what she refers to as the “family room”.
 With its two beanbags upholstered in Kelly Wearstler-inspired covers, this room is “our favourite spot to unwind where we sit and relax for hours, binging on Netflix over the weekends,” she says.
 What links these open rooms, besides the carefully chosen interior design, is the abundance of light which floods this very modern Chennai house.

 But the biggest steal of all would have to be the marble print photo paper that is stuck on top of the kitchen cupboard surfaces.
 Not only does it look like an authentic marble top for one-fourth the price, but also breaks up the monotony of the large wooden unit that it sits atop.